DaveBackus/Data_Bootcamp_Book/pandas-input.md

 -->

-** Data types.**  We'll see one other feature of dataframes in the near future:  the type of each column of data.
-Pandas allows every variable (that is, column) to have a different data type, but the type must be the same within a column.
+** Column data types.**  Pandas allows every variable (that is, column) to have a different data type, but the type must be the same within a column.
 With our dataframe `df`, we get the types with `df.dtypes`:
 ```python
 name     object
 x1        int64